-ORIENTATION TEAM - Members of the O-Team are selected students who act as peer guides and counselors during Orientation each year.
+ORIENTATIONS TEAM- Members of the O-Team are selected students who act as peer guides and counselors for new students throughout the year.

-STUDENT GOVERNMENT ASSOCIATION - The Student Government Association (SGA) is the student governing body.
-The SGA is responsible for being the voice for the students to the administration and acting on behalf of the students in areas of concern.
-It is open to all students who wish to have a voice on the Campus of Brewton - Parker College.
+STUDENT GOVERNMENT ASSOCIATION (SGA) - The SGA is the governing entity of the student body.
+The SGA is the voice of the students and acts as an advocate for them to the administration.
+The SGA is open to all students who wish to represent the student body and are elected yearly.